 Warning: contains text-heavy uploads as well as occasional analytic discourse, adult content, polysyllabic words, and dry humor.
 Click here to go to the latest listings.
-For easier reading on a mobile device, click here.
+Desktop mode is recommended, but for easier reading on a mobile device, click here.

 Ámauteurish! is the open-access repository of the collected work of and/or by Joel David, set up and maintained as a single-source personal archival website.
 It includes out-of-print publications and links to still-available articles, with occasional relevant public-domain material.
-For a comprehensive list of posts uploaded since 2014 up to the preceding year, also in reverse chronological order, please click here.
+For a comprehensive list of posts uploaded since 2014 up to the preceding year, also in reverse chronological order, please click here (July to December 2025 will also be found below).
 In case the top-page menu is inaccessible, here are the sections and their features:

 ♦ Abouts – provides extensive descriptions of the rationale as well as of the author;